Ultimate Guide to the New SAT Writing and Language Test

 6. Practice: read, write, and edit as much as possible

 Writing and editing are skills that develop over time with repeated exposure and experience.
 They are not skills that can be learned in isolation or crammed for the night before the test.

 The easiest and best way to build these skills is by starting well ahead of time with lots of practice.
 The good news is, if you’re in high school, you are probably doing this already.
 Read, write, and edit as much as possible.
 Read the newspaper and magazines.
 Read textbooks.
 Write for all of your classes, even if only a chapter summary.
 Edit your own work, edit your friends’ work, edit text you come across on the Internet.

 When you receive written work back from your teachers, instead of looking at your grade and then cramming it into your backpack, review each and every edit your teacher made.
 If there are any that you don’t understand, ask a friend or your teacher to explain them to you.
 Immerse yourself in reading, writing, and editing so that when you encounter it on the test, it’s already second nature.

-To kick off your studying, take the CollegeVine free diagnostic SAT with customized score report and action plan help get a better idea of where you’re starting from and the direction that your studying should take you.
+To kick off your studying, take the CollegeVine free diagnostic SAT with customized score report and action-plan help to get a better idea of where you’re starting from and the direction that your studying should take you.